What Is A Cognitive Disorder, And How Is It Treated?

 Again, experiencing some level of gradual cognitive decline is a typical part of aging.
 However, certain practices and lifestyle changes may help mitigate these effects or potentially prevent them from worsening into an MCI or other condition.
 Therapy is one preventative measure to consider.
 Since high or chronic stress levels may contribute to cognitive decline, engaging in therapeutic treatment to reduce these can be helpful, for instance.
 Therapy can also be thought of as a way to engage the mind, which is another recommended preventative measure.

-Virtual therapy platforms have become an increasingly popular choice for those who want to seek therapy, with many individuals citing convenience, affordability, and scheduling flexibility as its key advantages.
+Virtual therapy platforms have become an increasingly popular choice for those who want to seek therapy for cognitive disorders, with many individuals citing convenience, affordability, and scheduling flexibility as its key advantages.
 It may also be a convenient choice for older adults who can no longer drive themselves to and from appointments, or who live in rural areas where they cannot get adequate mental health care.
 If you’re interested in trying online therapy, a platform like BetterHelp may be worth considering.
 With a service like this, you can fill out a brief questionnaire about your needs and preferences and get matched with a licensed therapist accordingly.
 You can then meet with them via phone, video call, and/or online chat.

 A 2021 study measured the effectiveness of internet-based cognitive behavioral therapy (CBT) via Zoom technology for older adults with mild cognitive impairment.
 Though the study size was small, 67% of participants said the virtual therapy was both easy to use and effective.
 Participants also said the convenience of being at home was a “tremendous plus”, and that they enjoyed interacting with others experiencing similar issues in the group setting.
 Another study of online CBT for older adults (without cognitive impairment) showed a significant improvement in psychological distress, high participation levels and satisfaction, and sustained outcomes.